osmandapp/web/main/docs/user/plugins/external-sensors.md

 2. Make the necessary settings in the [sensors settings](#sensors-settings).
 3. If needed, add [External sensors widgets](#widgets) to the screen.
 4. You can use the tips for [ANT+ connect](https://www.thisisant.com/consumer/ant-101/ant-in-phones) to set up this type of sensors.
-5. iPhones and iPads do not have the hardware to receive ANT+ signals.
 6. To connect external **BLE sensors**, enable bluetooth on your device.
 7. Sensor data can be recorded to a track in the [Trip recording plugin](#trip-recording).